Anita Larkin is represented by

 Wollongong Art Gallery

 Collected objects that have physically supported a human body can hold particular resonance within our psyche.
 Used chairs, ladders, crutches, or beds are oblique witnesses to absent lives and past events.
 There is presence within absence and absence within presence.
 The objects that I find come to me interrupted.
 They are unbelongings.
 Abandoned, broken or missing parts, they reside in a liminal state and are thus laid open to becoming something other, to being extended beyond their objecthood toward the Uncanny.
 Combining these interrupted objects with each other, with felt, beeswax, honey and lead, they open themselves up as intimate poetry.
-Larkin explores interrupted objects as a type of language, a tacit lingua that often bypasses the brain and finds itself a knowing within the gut and the heart; places where human love and loss are most deeply felt.
+Larkin explores broken and interrupted objects as a tacit lingua that bypasses the brain and finds itself a knowing within the gut and the heart; places where human love and loss are most deeply felt.